 It was good if a small part was installed after I adhered up and down and the step was neatly filled.
 It is hard to be shaped after assembly.
 After all the traces of putty have remained but I would like to say that I cannot see well unless lighting and zoom up to check.
 Or there was a way to cover them to attach the equipment.

 To be sure, this tank was a very expensive price.
-I think that there is no choice because there are many parts including interior.
-I think that it is a rare AFV kit of amphibious personnel transportation vehicle.
+I think that there is no choice because there are many parts including the interior.
+I think that it is a rare AFV kit of an amphibious personnel transportation vehicle.

 After assembling Tamiya’s SU-122, I felt this kit had quite a lot of parts.
 Actually, the number of parts is several times compare to the old Tamiya, and most of the interior of the AFV is reproduced, so it is recommended for those who love interior building.